opafix/CUCC_Tackle/README.md

 Please use CSVs folder for current working lists and the Docs folder for documents (for instance a tackle store inventory as of a particular date).

-For compatability, all files must be:
+For compatability, all new files must be:
 - Plain Text
 - CSV
 - PDF